pywbem/pywbemtools/docs/pywbemcligeneraloptions.rst

 ^^^^^^^^^^^^^

-The different variations of the table format define different formatting of the borders for tables or different ouput formats such as html.
+The different variations of the table format define different formatting of the borders for tables or different output formats such as HTML.
 The following are examples of the table formats with a single command ``class find CIM_Foo``: